 This is a lightweight solution to support skin hydration, derived from plants!
 Pretty cool, huh?

 Retinol is said to ’reduce the appearances of fine lines, of photo damage and of general skin ageing’.
 Retinol is irritating to the skin, which is why it’s recommended to use it sparingly a few times a week, and in the evening.
 Make sure you wear UV protection during the day!

 Fountain, £20.
 (The Happy Molecule)

 Okay so this one is pretty expensive, but I was curious.
 Fountain is a range of liquid molecules, which you consume as a dietary supplement.
 There are several varieties of ‘fountain’, including a beauty one, energy, hair, and even geek!
 (I should give that a go).
 I decided to go for the Happy Molecule, which is described as: “a concentrated beauty and lifestyle supplement with a very happy GABA carrot complex and our Hyaluronic Acid matrix to keep you happy and counteract the effects of chronic and short-term stress.”
-As I’m a person who suffers with stress, affecting me mentally and physically, and a chronic autoimmune disease, I figured this would be the best option for me.
+As I’m a person who suffers with stress and a chronic autoimmune disease, I figured this would be the best option for me.